arj03/ssb-browser-core/README.md

 ### sync()

-Start a EBT replication with the remote server.
+Will run `feedSyncer.syncFeeds` follow by a EBT replication with the remote server.
 This syncs all the feeds known in `SSB.state.feeds`.

 ### box